marimarinova/oss-sme-vat-decision-model/README.md

 @software{marinova2026code,
-  author    = {Marinova, Marieta}, title     = {{OSS-SME VAT Decision Model}}, version   = {v1.2.1},
+  author    = {Marinova, Marieta}, title     = {{OSS-SME VAT Decision Model}}, version   = {v1.3.0},
   year      = {2026},
   doi       = {10.5281/zenodo.22485967},
   url       = {https://github.com/marimarinova/oss-sme-vat-decision-model}
 }
 ```

-Cite the version DOI of v1.2.1 in the manuscript; the concept DOI above resolves to the latest version.
+Cite the version DOI of v1.3.0 (shown on its Zenodo record) in publications; the concept DOI above resolves to the latest version.
+Versions v1.2.1 and earlier contain the specification error corrected in v1.3.0 and should not be used for results.

 ## Legal References